HandyPlugins/handywriter/readme.txt

 - __Blog Ideas:__ Find a next blog idea for your blog.
 - __Ecommerce Product Descriptions:__ Give more details about your products.
 - __Google Ad Copy:__ Generate an ad copy for your promotional campaign or product.
-- __Tweet Ideas:__ Generate engaging tweets for your Twitter followers.
+- __Value Proposition:__ Create a value proposition statement for your product, or service.
 - __YouTube Video Description:__ Ranks on YouTube?
 Generate a video description for your next video.
 - __Personal Bio:__ Create a personal bio about you.
 - __Call to Action Ideas:__ Create a call to action that converts.